-I’m seriously in love with this dessert time recipe, why you may ask?
+I’m seriously in love with this strawberry and whipped cream desser recipe, why you may ask?
 Well because it is SO easy to prepare and once again a dairy free option which I’m sure why dairy intolerant audience will enjoy.
 You do not have to lead a life which omits the consumption of dairy to reap the benefits of my dairy free recipes.
 I urge you all to at least give it a try, even if it’s just one time.

 Now I’ve said this a billion times already, I am NOT a dessert type of girl, I usually skip dessert at restaurants.
 On the other hand, when I’m at home I make dessert for my family and maybe if I’m feeling lucky I might (being the operative word here) eat a very small portion at the maximum.

 Strawberry and whipped cream – nostalgic memories

 As a little girl my mother used to make lots and lots of strawberries themed recipes from cheesecake to jam and I almost forgot about that amazing strawberry mousse she would make for us in summer.
 Also, I recall, seeing my mother whip double cream into a fluffy consistency and then spooning a dollop of the cream onto some rather large strawberries.

 While making this recipe it evoked cheerful memories of my childhood, visions of my mother with her feet up, relaxing with strawberries and cream.

 The vegan version of strawberry and whipped cream

 As a food-a-holic I couldn’t resist the opportunity to make a vegan style version of strawberry and whipped cream.
 There’s a pleasantly surprising catch to the recipe, the cream is made from canned coconut milk.

 Canned coconut milk is making huge waves in the vegan world right now, it is highly favoured and regarded as a viable substitute to whipping cream.